awsdocs/amazon-vpc-user-guide/doc_source/VPC_DHCP_Options.md

 ## Amazon DNS server<a name="AmazonDNS"></a>

-The default DHCP options set for your VPC includes two options: `domain-name-servers=AmazonProvidedDNS`, and `domain-name=`*domain\-name\-for\-your\-region*\.
+The default DHCP options set for your VPC includes two options:
++ `domain-name-servers=AmazonProvidedDNS`
++ `domain-name=`*domain\-name\-for\-your\-region*

 AmazonProvidedDNS is an Amazon Route 53 Resolver server, and this option enables DNS for instances that need to communicate over the VPC's internet gateway\.
-The string `AmazonProvidedDNS` maps to a DNS server running on a reserved IP address at the base of the VPC IPv4 network range, plus two\.
+The DNS server does not reside within a specific subnet or Availability Zone in a VPC\.
+The string `AmazonProvidedDNS` maps to a DNS server running on 169\.254\.169\.253 \(and the reserved IP address at the base of the VPC IPv4 network range, plus two\) and fd00:ec2::253\.
 For example, the DNS Server on a 10\.0\.0\.0/16 network is located at 10\.0\.0\.2\.
 For VPCs with multiple IPv4 CIDR blocks, the DNS server IP address is located in the primary CIDR block\.
-The DNS server does not reside within a specific subnet or Availability Zone in a VPC\.

-When you launch an instance into a VPC, we provide the instance with a private DNS hostname, and a public DNS hostname if the instance receives a public IPv4 address\.
+When you launch an instance into a VPC, we provide the instance with a private DNS hostname\.
+We also provide a public DNS hostname if the instance is configured with a public IPv4 address and the VPC DNS attributes are enabled\.
 If `domain-name-servers` in your DHCP options is set to AmazonProvidedDNS, the public DNS hostname takes the form `ec2-public-ipv4-address.compute-1.amazonaws.com` for the us\-east\-1 Region, and `ec2-public-ipv4-address.region.compute.amazonaws.com` for other Regions\.
 The private hostname takes the form `ip-private-ipv4-address.ec2.internal` for the us\-east\-1 Region, and `ip-private-ipv4-address.region.compute.internal` for other Regions\.
 To change these to custom DNS hostnames, you must set `domain-name-servers` to a custom DNS server\.

 The Amazon DNS server in your VPC is used to resolve the DNS domain names that you specify in a private hosted zone in Route 53\.
 For more information about private hosted zones, see [Working with private hosted zones](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-private.html) in the *Amazon Route 53 Developer Guide*\.